• Latest

 Why are People Married but Lonely?

 Unfortunately, this is not always the case.
-Sometimes people get married and still feel lonely, even though they spend all of their time with their spouse.
+Sometimes people get married and still feel lonely, even though they spend all their time with their spouse.

 “A successful marriage requires falling in love many times, always with the same person.” ~ Mignon McLaughlin